darkin100/i-am-committed/readme.md

 # I Am Committed

+> [!NOTE]
-> [!NOTE] This branch contains a refactoring of `I am Committed` that utilises a more agentic message generation loop as part of the Webinar https://www.youtube.com/watch?v=qTI9Se97Lpk
+> This branch contains a refactoring of `I am Committed` that utilises a more agentic message generation loop as part of the Webinar https://www.youtube.com/watch?v=qTI9Se97Lpk
-> Specifically this branch includes a more robust evaluation strategy and a telemetry system dependant on [Phoneix](https://phoenix.arize.com/).
+> Specifically this branch includes a more robust evaluation strategy and a telemetry system dependant on [Phoenix](https://phoenix.arize.com/).
 > To run locally follow the standard instructions below plus setting up *Phoenix* but you will also be required to run.
 >
+> ```bash
 > docker run -p 6006:6006 -p 4317:4317 -i -t arizephoenix/phoenix:latest
+> ```
+>
 > https://arize.com/docs/phoenix/self-hosting/deployment-options/docker

+---

 ## An AI micro bot for generating Git Commits